oroinc/documentation/backend/entities/customize-datagrids/backend/advanced-grid-configuration.rst

     form_widget(form.removeUsers, {'id': 'groupRemoveUsers'}),

-The last step is to set the ``rowSelection`` option, which will add behavior of selecting rows in the frontend and handle binding of ``data_in`` and ``data_not_in`` parameters to the datasource:
+The last step is to set the ``rowSelection`` option, which will add the behavior of selecting rows in the frontend and handle binding of ``data_in`` and ``data_not_in`` parameters to the datasource:

 .. code-block:: yaml